jdwinkler/trumpbot/README.md

 * NLTK (natural language toolkit)
 * python-twitter
-* psycopg2
-* Postgres

-You will need to include an api.key file that contains your [Twitter](https://apps.twitter.com) tokens, plus a db.key file that contains your database access credentials as well.
+You will need to include an api.key file that contains your [Twitter](https://apps.twitter.com) tokens.

 ### Who do I talk to? ###